Not if. When.

 The Seattle Earthquake Project is an upcoming documentary about earthquakes, anxiety, and the delicate relationship between humans and land in a city built on unstable ground.

-The Seattle Earthquake Project is the working title of an upcoming feature documentary about a rapidly growing city built on fragile ground and the seismic forces that continue to shape it.
-Seattle has endured many major earthquakes, yet much of that history has been forgotten.
+The Seattle Earthquake Project is the working-title of an upcoming feature documentary about a rapidly growing city built on fragile ground and the seismic forces that continue to shape it.
+Western Washington has endured many major earthquakes, yet much of that history has been forgotten.
 The film uncovers this past in drowned forests, fractured brickwork, and archival records, asking why decades of expert warnings have left Seattle and the broader Pacific Northwest so vulnerable.

-Blending scientific insights with local narratives, the film looks beyond physical danger, examining how anxiety and cognitive biases can skew risk perception and preparedness, and how memory and media shape what we treat as urgent.
-It examines the hazards beneath our feet and the deeper faults in our systems and priorities.
+Blending scientific insights with local narratives, the film looks beyond physical danger, examining how anxiety can influence preparedness, how cognitive biases skew our perception of risk, and how collective memory influences what we treat as urgent.
+It investigates the hazards beneath our feet and the deeper faults in our systems and priorities.

 Funded by 4Culture, the film is slated for completion in 2026.